Starting the Ro Body membership

 📦 Pharmacy Fulfillment

-When your insurance approves coverage or you decide to pay cash for branded medication, we’ll send your prescription to your preferred pharmacy.
+When your insurance approves coverage or you decide to pay cash for branded GLP-1 pens, we’ll send your prescription to your preferred pharmacy.
 They’ll confirm if they have medication in stock and can fill it.

 Due to ongoing medication shortages, your pharmacy may not have medication in stock.
 If that happens, you’ll be put on a waiting list for when it becomes available.

-If you’re prescribed a compounded GLP-1, we’ll send your prescription to our partner pharmacy to be filled.
-They’ll ship your medication to you within 1-4 days.
+If you’re prescribed a compounded semaglutide, we’ll send your prescription to our pharmacy partner and it can be filled and sent to you within 1-4 days.

 Know that we’re working hard to get your medication to you as quickly as possible.
 You can check on the status of your prescription by going to your program tracker.